Articles , Cases , Glossary

 What Is Mascot?

-In basic terms, in design and marketing, a mascot is a character, a personified image that becomes a symbolic representation of a brand, company or even a public figure.
-The term origins from the French word “mascotte” which means lucky charm.
+In basic terms, in design and marketing, a mascot is a character, a personified image that becomes a symbolic representation of a brand, company, or even a public figure.
+The term originates from the French word “mascotte,” which means lucky charm.

-It’s worth mentioning that historically the term “mascot” was applied to figures of people, animals, or objects that were taken as a symbol of good luck by a particular group of people.
-So, for years mascots are seen as the carriers of luck and positive energy.
-That may be one of the reasons why they are so popular in the design for user experience and marketing goals when positive feedback and emotional appeal can have a direct connection to conversions and profit.
+It’s worth noting that historically, the term “mascot” was applied to figures of people, animals, or objects taken as symbols of good luck by a particular group.
+For years, mascots have been seen as carriers of luck and positive energy.
+That may be one of the reasons they are so popular in design for user experience and marketing goals, as positive feedback and emotional appeal can directly drive conversions and profit.

 mascot tony the tiger

-Famous character Tony the Tiger, mascot designed for Kellog’s Frosted Flakes
+Famous character Tony the Tiger, mascot designed for Kellogg’s Frosted Flakes

 One of the areas where mascots have gained huge popularity is sports.
 Remember team mascots, especially for the teams whose names are based on real animals or creatures that could potentially get human-like characteristics.
-Team mascots could be presented not only with images of animals or people but also specially made fantastic creatures and have been highly effective to promote teams and grow their recognizability.
-One more example is well-known mascots of the Olympic Games designed specifically for every event with the visual features of the host country.
-In sports, mascots are not only a matter of uniting and support.
-They are also a huge business with all that merchandising stuff people buy to keep memories about events and mark their support to the team, country, or even a particular person.
-Another area that caught this approach is educational institutions that use mascots to build up strong branding.
+Team mascots could be presented not only as images of animals or people but also as specially designed fantastic creatures, and have been highly effective in promoting teams and increasing their recognizability.
+One more example is the well-known mascots of the Olympic Games, designed specifically for each event and featuring the visual features of the host country.
+In sports, mascots are not just about uniting and supporting.
+They are also a huge business with all that merchandising stuff people buy to keep memories about events and mark their support for the team, country, or even a particular person.
+Another area where this approach has caught on is educational institutions that use mascots to build strong branding.

 tokyo 2020 olympic mascots